MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 There are two prebuilt functions used to externally reference files

 1. `fromFile(fileAbsoluteOrRelativePath)` loads a specified file.
 Content returned by this function will support evaluation of content.Template references and properties/ expressions are evaluated.
-2. `ActivityAttachment(content, contentType)` sets the `contentType` if it is not already specified in the content.
+2. `ActivityAttachment(content, contentType)` sets the `contentType` if it's not already specified in the content.

 With these two prebuilt functions, you can pull in any externally defined content, including all card types.
 Use the following structured LG to compose an activity: